liquinlab/elm-smile/docs/coding/overview.md

 randomizing participants to a condition or randomizing the order of trials.
 Smile provides several mechanisms for [randomizing](/coding/randomization) the order of the flow of experiments.

+## Persistence

+An important aspect of Smile is that is can be fully _peristent_, meaning that if the participant reloads the browser page (or closes it and comes back), they will pick up where they left off.
+This property has several important implications for development and debugging.

 ## Saving and Recording Data